ali-zeynali/VSE360/README.md

 - Bandwidth: [4G/LTE Bandwidth dataset](https://users.ugent.be/~jvdrhoof/dataset-4g/).
 - HeadTraces: Chenglei Wu et al. 2017.
 A dataset for exploring user behaviors in vr spherical video streaming.
 MMSys 2017.

-## Publication
-This repository is implemented under [BOLA360](https://arxiv.org/pdf/2309.04023.pdf) project.

 ## Academic Use

 If you use this environment for academic research or in an academic paper, we kindly request that you cite our original paper on [BOLA360](https://arxiv.org/pdf/2309.04023.pdf):

-[Zeynali et al., "BOLA360:Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming,"][[Arxiv]](https://arxiv.org/pdf/2309.04023.pdf)
+[Zeynali et al., "BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming,"][[Arxiv]](https://arxiv.org/pdf/2309.04023.pdf)

 We appreciate your acknowledgment and support in citing our work.
 ##License